What does the iexplore.exe file do?

 Free PC Check

-Take advantage of our Free Computer Check to identify problems with iexplore.exe
+Take advantage of our free computer check to identify problems with iexplore.exe

 What you should know about iexplore.exe Internet Explorer